nishil69/venue-search-service/README.md

 ## Tests

 Simple unit tests are provided to demonstrate use of Mockito.
-They do NOT represent comprehensive for this demo purpose - especially exceptions.
+They do NOT represent comprehensive test suite for this demo purpose - especially exceptions.

-I've also included an **Integration Test** (**VenueServiceControllerIntegrationTest file) to demonstrate how **Spring Boot Test** support should be used to write integration tests (mock or real).
+I've also included an **Integration Test** (**VenueServiceControllerIntegrationTest file) to demonstrate how **Spring Boot Test** support can help write integration tests (mock or real).
 This integration test utilises the embedded container and allows for easy injection of beans and environment specfic properties into the test.

 Usually, the integration tests are in a separate java package (in the project) and they should only be invoked using a specfic maven profile (e.g. mvn -P integration-test);they should not be run as standard unit tests during build process.